contentful/create-contentful-extension/README.md

 ### I use development mode but my extension is not showing up.
 What's wrong?

-In development mode, extension is served from `http://localhost:1234`, but `app.contentful.com` is loaded via `https` protocol which leads to `mixed content` issue.
+In development mode, extension is served from `http://localhost:1234`, but `app.contentful.com` is loaded via `https` protocol which leads the browser to prevent [mixed content](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/fixing-mixed-content).
 While doing development you need to click **Load unsafe scripts** (Chrome) to enable serving extension from `http://localhost`.

 ### I'm not the biggest fan of disabling the mixed content setting in browsers.
 Can I use HTTPS in development mode?